"Bonding" with the subject is essential to the art of massage. Cradling the head is a good way to start.

-All animals — including the human species — tend to instinctively grab or rub a hurt in order to ease the pain. . . and that simple urge to seek comfort in touch is the origin of massage.
+All animals, including the human species, tend to instinctively grab or rub a hurt in order to ease the pain.
+That simple urge to seek comfort in touch is the origin of massage.
 The word itself has been borrowed from French and can be traced back to the Arabic massa ("to touch or press").
-In fact, the systematic manipulation of the soft tissues of the body has been practiced in many lands since ancient times, but — unfortunately — modern "massage parlors" have sometimes created a less than respectable reputation for this venerable art.
+In fact, the systematic manipulation of the soft tissues of the body has been practiced in many lands since ancient times, but unfortunately, modern "massage parlors" have sometimes given massage a less than respectable reputation.

-Thanks to today's rebirth of interest in wholistic health and natural healing techniques, however, massage has once again taken its place as a legitimate — and very effective — means of providing relaxation, body tone, and even "drugless therapy" for a number of minor ailments.
-When the simple techniques of massage are performed with knowledge, skill, and care, they can ease tension (which the body often "expresses" in terms of tight muscles or aching joints) . . . improve circulation . . . and promote deep relaxation, which contributes to both good physical and good emotional health.
+Thanks to today's rebirth of interest in wholistic health and natural healing techniques, however, the art of massage has once again taken its place as a legitimate and very effective means of providing relaxation, body tone, and even "drugless therapy" for a number of minor ailments.
+When the simple techniques of massage are performed with knowledge, skill, and care, they can ease tension (which the body often "expresses" in terms of tight muscles or aching joints), improve circulation, and promote deep relaxation, which contributes to both good physical and good emotional health.

 Although crude massage can be seen as an automatic reaction to pain, the practice was probably first raised to the level of an art by the Chinese, who recognized that a deep, rhythmic stroking of the skin could help balance the flow of chi (their word for essential life energy) through the body's meridians (or energy channels).
-Somewhat later, Greek and Roman physicians used massage as a form of rejuvenative therapy. . . and similar techniques were developed by Hindus, Persians, and South Pacific islanders (who referred to their version of the art as lomi-lomi ).
+Somewhat later, Greek and Roman physicians used massage as a form of rejuvenative therapy.
+Similar techniques were developed by Hindus, Persians, and South Pacific islanders (who referred to their version of the art as lomi-lomi ).

-The appeal of this healing art — which has maintained its popularity in so many different cultures and cut such a wide swath through history — stems, of course, from the effects it produces.
+The appeal of this healing art — which has maintained its popularity in so many different cultures and cut such a wide swath through history — stems from the effects it produces.
 Besides the generally warming, soothing feeling that results from a gentle rubdown, a thorough massage can promote well-being by positively influencing the body's physiological functions.
-As the therapist's hands move over a patient's skin, they excite sensory receptors in the epidermis, which then send reflex stimuli through the nervous system . . . exerting a profoundly healthful effect on the deeper tissues, muscles, and organs.
+As the therapist's hands move over a patient's skin, they excite sensory receptors in the epidermis, which then send reflex stimuli through the nervous system, exerting a profoundly healthful effect on the deeper tissues, muscles, and organs.

 The kneading and manipulation of massage can also increase the circulation of blood (which, of course, carries oxygen and other nutrients to the internal organs) and lymph (which carries away the cells' wastes).
-As a matter of fact, a full-hour session can "move" — or stimulate — the body's circulation as well as does a seven-mile run!
-Of course, massage doesn't provide the same aerobic benefits that active exercise offers . . . but it does help disperse the cramp-producing waste deposits of lactic acids that accumulate in the muscles after physical exertion.
-Therefore, it serves as excellent therapy before or after any sort of hard workout . . . and many athletes, dancers, and actors rely on regular massage treatments to prevent painful muscles or joints.
+As a matter of fact, a full-hour session can "move" or stimulate the body's circulation as well as does a seven-mile run!
+Of course, massage doesn't provide the same aerobic benefits that active exercise offers, but it does help disperse the cramp-producing waste deposits of lactic acids that accumulate in the muscles after physical exertion.
+Therefore, it serves as excellent therapy before or after any sort of hard workout; many athletes, dancers, and actors rely on regular massage treatments to prevent painful muscles or joints.

-The effects produced by a good massage, then, are quite impressive... and you might think a person would need years of intensive training to develop the skills necessary to bring them about.
+The effects produced by a good massage, then, are quite impressive.
+You might think a person would need years of intensive training to develop the skills necessary to bring them about.
 In fact, though, one needs to learn only a few basic strokes, or hand movements, to become an effective masseur or masseuse.
-The following strokes, all components of the system of Swedish massage, can be used to perform the "do-it-yourself" treatment featured in the accompanying photos.
+The following strokes, all components of the system of Swedish massage, can be used to perform a "do-it-yourself" treatment.